Mr-aicoder/Github_Repo_Explainer/Readme.md

     Overall Repository Explanation: Provides the core purpose, key technologies, and an overview of the repository's main folders.

-    Requirements Explanation: Analyzes requirements.txt (or similar) and explains each major dependency.
+    Requirements Explanation: Analyzes requirements.txt and explains each major dependency.

     Environment Variables Explanation: Breaks down .env or .env.example content, explaining the likely purpose of each variable.